CELEBRATE. HONOR. REMEMBER This Memorial Day – between hot dogs, bike rides and yard work – take time to remember those that made the … Read More

 TdF Eiffel Tower

-Tour de France Eiffel Tower
+2013 Tour de France Poster

-Famous for it’s 21 twisting hairpin switchbacks, the climb to Alpe d’Huez from Bourg d’Oisans has been a favorite among cyclists for many years.
-Making it’s debut in the 1952 Tour de France this beast of a climb will continue to test the legs and lungs of the Tour de France riders for many years to come.
+Famous for its 21 twisting hairpin switchbacks, the climb to Alpe d’Huez from Bourg d’Oisans has been a favorite among cyclists for many years.
+Making its debut in the 1952 Tour de France, this beast of a climb will continue to test the legs and lungs of tour riders for many years to come.

 Tour de France Triomphe

 Yorkshire to Paris